OlivierLD/raspberry-coffee/RESTTideEngine/README.md

  ... etc

 ```
+> Warning: In the project described here, we use a REST server.
+It works like a REST server, but it will _not_ scale like an enterprise one.
+It has been designed to run on _small_ boards like the Raspberry PI Zero, it has some limits.

 #### Rationale
 This starts from a simple observation.
 A Raspberry PI can run on a boat, and consumes
 a very small amount of energy.
 It can do a lot of computations, logging, and multiplexing, among many others.